 Course Fee & Discounts: $175+HST.
 UWindsor Alumni, staff and students are entitled to discounts.
 Contact email@example.com for more information.

-Connor Hasegawa is a partner at Futurelab, a Windsor-based consulting firm; in this role, he advises clients in both the public and private sectors, across a wide range of industries, on a variety of issues related to strategy and innovation.
-Connor completed a Bachelor of Commerce (Honours with Thesis) at the Odette School of Business at the University of Windsor, and conducted research on leadership and organizational behaviour within innovative teams throughout the course of his degree.
-He has participated in substantial Excel-related course redesign at the Odette School of Business, and has developed and taught Excel tutorials there for several years.
+Connor Hasegawa is a second year law student at McGill University.
+He completed a Bachelor of Commerce (Honours with Thesis) at the Odette School of Business at the University of Windsor and conducted research on leadership and organizational behaviour within innovative teams throughout the course of his degree.
+Connor has participated in substantial Excel-related course redesign at the Odette School of Business, and has developed and taught several courses on Excel.

 All course details can be accessed through Blackboard.
 A link will be provided through email and you will have access the first day of class.